 The biggest news of yesterday involved the almost-signing of J.R.
 Smith, the Nuggets sharpshooter and person whom budding tattooists use to practice their craft, apparently.
 (Seriously: Look at this guy.)
-The signing hasn't been completed yet, mostly because the Knicks haven't 100 percent figured out whom they're going to cut yet, but Smith will receive the $2.5 million exemption.
-It's most likely the Knicks will drop Renaldo Balkman, though they're also considering buying out Toney Douglas, which, man, what a bad month that guy's had.
-If the Knicks cut Balkman, we will officially have left the "trying to free up salary cap space" period of Knicks history: Balkman would have saved the Knicks $1.67 million if they had found a way to trade him, but with the Tyson Chandler signing and Linsanity in full bloom, the Knicks aren't even bothering with that anymore.
-It's win-now time.
+The signing hasn’t been completed yet, mostly because the Knicks haven’t 100 percent figured out whom they’re going to cut yet, but Smith will receive the $2.5 million exemption.
+(Smith has confirmed it’s the Knicks, though.)
+It’s most likely the Knicks will drop Renaldo Balkman, though they did also consider buying out Toney Douglas, which, man, what a bad month that guy’s had.
+If the Knicks cut Balkman, we will officially have left the “trying to free up salary cap space” period of Knicks history: Balkman would have saved the Knicks $1.67 million if they had found a way to trade him, but with the Tyson Chandler signing and Linsanity in full bloom, the Knicks aren’t even bothering with that anymore.
+It’s win-now time.

 (By the way: Balkman is the fourth highest-paid player on the Knicks, behind the Big Three superstars.
 Kind of amazing.)